ThomasWeinert/reveal-embed-video/README.md

 </div>
 ```

-The `data-video` attribute contains as class name.
+The `data-video` attribute contains class names.
 If a slide
 does not have it the plugin looks at its ancestor nodes.

 The default classes are: